JavaScript's New Private Class Fields, and How to Use Them — SitePoint

 }

-super refers to the parent class and is usually called in the
+super refers to the parent class, so it’s usually the first call made in the

 constructor.
-In this example, the Dog
+In this example, the Human

-speak() method overrides the one defined in
+speak() method overrides that defined in

 Animal.